fossasia/susi_android/docs/edit_device_guide.md

       </tr>
     </table>

-* To chnage the room, click on the view that shows the room name.
+* To change the room, click on the view that shows the room name.
 Now, in the layout that appears, you can add new room or select from the already present list.
 Once selected, press the "Save" button to update it or "Cancel" button to cancel the selection of room.

     <table>